liferay/liferay-docs/en/deployment/articles/03-installing-a-search-engine/02-elasticsearch/11-upgrading-to-elasticsearch-73.markdown

 Stuff happens.
 If that stuff involves an unrecoverable failure during the upgrade to Elasticsearch 7, roll back to Elasticsearch 6 and regroup.

-Since your Elasticsearch 6 and 7 are currently two separate installations, this procedure is straightforward:
+Since your Elasticsearch 6 and 7 are currently two separate installations, this procedure takes only a few steps:

 1. Stop the Liferay Connector to Elasticsearch 6.